George Henry Guilfoyle

 George Henry Guilfoyle (November 13, 1913 – June 11, 1991) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Camden in New Jersey from 1968 to 1989.
 He previously served as an auxiliary bishop of the Archdiocese of New York from 1964 to 1968.

 Biography

 Early life

-The second oldest of five children, George Guilfoyle was born in New York City to James J. and Johanna (née McGrath) Guilfoyle.
+The second oldest of five children, George Guilfoyle was born on November 13, 1913, in New York City to James J. and Johanna (née McGrath) Guilfoyle.
 After graduating from Regis High School in New York City in 1931, he studied at Georgetown University in Washington, D.C., earning a Bachelor of Arts degree in 1935.
 At Georgetown, Guilfoyle was president of the student body and a member of the Philodemic Debating Society.

-In 1939, Guilfoyle received a Bachelor of Laws degree from Fordham University in New York City and was admitted to the New York Bar.
-He soon abandoned his legal career and entered St. Joseph's Seminary in Yonkers, New York.
+In 1939, Guilfoyle received a Bachelor of Laws degree from Fordham University in the Bronx and was later admitted to the New York Bar.
+However, deciding to become a priest, he soon abandoned his legal career and entered St. Joseph's Seminary in Yonkers, New York.

 Priesthood

 Guilfoyle was ordained to the priesthood for the Archdiocese of New York by Cardinal Francis Spellman on March 25, 1944.
-He earned a Master of Laws from Columbia University in New York City that same year.
+He earned a Master of Laws degree from Columbia University in Manhattan that same year.